macrae/loonshots/README.md

 group, so for the time being we should assume it as 0.0%.

 ### What-if Analysis 2: Project Skill Fit (PSF):

-It’s a known fact that we have project skill fit issues.
-From Data Scientists doing (a lot of) engineering work to pure researchers asked to behave like software developers (w/o training), it’s been an on-going issue raised in countless leads meetings – there can be large disconnects between the work we need done and the people we have available to do it.
-It’s not even a question of if we have subpar project skill fit or not… we do, the question is: to what extent?

 All things considered equal, as our project skill fit increases: